tpnguyen-1999/AdventureWorks-Exploring/README.md

 |2| M-5| 8|
 |3| M-0| 1918|
 |3| M-1| 43|

+Each row in the table represents a cohort of customers who joined in a specific month (month_join) and tracks their behavior over several months (month_diff).
+The "M - 0" cohort refers to the first month in which customers made their initial purchase or engaged with the company.
+As time progresses through subsequent months (M - 1, M - 2, etc.), the dataset shows how many of these customers continue to engage with the company, offering insight into customer retention over time.
+- Key insights\
+**Strong Initial Engagement**: In the month customers first engage with the company ("M - 0"), each cohort starts with a relatively high number of active customers.
+For example, 2076 customers in month 1, 1805 in month 2, etc.\
+**Sharp Drop in Retention**: As we move from "M - 0" to subsequent months (M - 1, M - 2, etc.), there's a noticeable decline in the number of retained customers.
+For instance, in the first cohort, only 78 customers remain active in "M - 1," compared to the initial 2076.\
+**Retention Stabilizes in Later Months**: After the initial drop in the first few months, customer retention levels off, and the number of active customers becomes more stable, although still significantly lower than the initial count.
+This pattern indicates that most churn occurs early on, but those who remain tend to stay engaged for a longer period.\
+**Retention Strategy**: To improve early-stage retention, consider enhancing the onboarding process, offering post-purchase engagement, and implementing loyalty programs.

 ## 4. Production Department
 **4.1: Trend of Stock level & MoM diff % by all product in 2011.
 If % growth rate is null then 0.
 Round to 1 decimal**